-After you've decided on your preferred sellers, simply follow Binance's instructions to complete the transaction (Remember to read the instructions carefully).
+After you've decided on your preferred sellers, simply follow the Binance instructions to complete the transaction (Remember to read the instructions carefully).

-Now that you already have USDT, you can purchase ADA directly from any exchange, such as Binance, Kucoin, Gate, etc. and transfer the tokens to the Coin98 Wallet by doing as follows:
+Now that you have USDT, you can purchase MATIC from any exchange, such as Binance, Kucoin, Gate, etc. and transfer the tokens to the Coin98 Wallet by doing as follows:

-- Step 1: On any CEX, use USDT to purchase ADA.
+Step 1: On Binance exchange, use USDT to purchase MATIC.

-- Step 2: Transfer ADA to the Cardano wallet through your Coin98 wallet address.
+Step 2: Transfer MATIC to the Polygon wallet by typing in your Coin98 wallet address.

-Option 2: Use Cross-chain Bridges to transfer tokens to Cardano
+Option 2: Use Cross-chain Bridges to transfer tokens to PRC-20 Tokens

-Step 4: Add tokens to Coin98 Super App
+Step 4: Add tokens to the Coin98 Super App

-Because ADA is the native token of the Cardano blockchain, it will be displayed by default in multi-chain wallets.
-If you need to add another token to this multichain wallet, follow these steps:
+Because MATIC is the native token of the Polygon Network, it will be displayed by default in multi-chain wallets.
+If you need to add a new token to this multichain wallet, follow these simple steps: